Dominican Republic: Languages

-The population of the Dominican Republic is mostly Spanish-speaking.
+The population of the Dominican Republic is mostly Spanish-speaking, with the only people who do not speak Spanish fluently being some immigrants.
 The local variant of Spanish is called Dominican Spanish, which closely resembles other Spanish vernaculars in the Caribbean and has similarities to Canarian Spanish.
 In addition, it has influences from African languages and borrowed words from indigenous Caribbean languages particular to the island of Hispaniola.
 Schools are based on a Spanish educational model; English and French are mandatory foreign languages in both private and public schools, although the quality of foreign languages teaching is poor.
-Some private educational institutes provide teaching in other languages, notably Italian, Japanese and Mandarin.

 Haitian Creole is the largest minority language in the Dominican Republic and is spoken by Haitian immigrants and their descendants.
 There is a community of a few thousand people whose ancestors spoke Samaná English in the Samaná Peninsula.
 They are the descendants of formerly enslaved African Americans who arrived in the nineteenth century, but only a few elders speak the language today.
 Tourism, American pop culture, the influence of Dominican Americans, and the country's economic ties with the United States motivate other Dominicans to learn English.
-The Dominican Republic is ranked 2nd in Latin America and 23rd in the World on English proficiency.
+The Dominican Republic is ranked 2nd in Latin America and 23rd in the World on English proficiency as a second language.